oneplus-user/wineq/README.md

 Next
 1. we generate params.yaml files.
 2. we create file inside src named:get_data.py --> touch src/get_data.py
     Note:
     we tried to import pandas but currently pandas is not there.
 How we know this?
     In terminal@MLOps level:(for any python commands, first type python) like below and exit -> python
         -> import pandas (will give error, so exit)
         -> exit()
         Hence add pandas in requirements.txt and separately in terminal@MLOps level:
         -> pip install pandas
+then add content of get_data.py
+-> python src/get_data.py
+to load from remote(s3) and return dataframe

+3. we create file inside src named:load_data.py --> touch src/load_data.py
+then add content of load_data.py
+-> python src/load_data.py
-then add content of get_data.py to get data from s3 then add content of load_data.py to load and save data to data/raw folder
+to recieve dataframe from get_data.py, process, and save to data/raw folder

 [OPTIONAL]
-then add stage in dvc.yaml for above
+4. then add stage in dvc.yaml for above
--> dvc repro
+-> dvc repro # to generate dvc.lock

--> dvc add remote
+5. we create file inside src named:split_data.py --> touch src/split_data.py
+then add content of split_data.py
--> dvc push
+-> python src/split_data.py
+to take data from data/raw folder and split in train/test and save to data/processed folder

+6.